microsoft-dx/xamarin-fundamentals/5. Observable Collections/README.md

             new ShoppingItem { ItemId = 4, ItemName = "item4"}
 	    };

-        this.ShoppingItemsList = contentForList;
+        this.ShoppingItemsList = new contentForList;
     }

     private void contentListView_ItemTapped(object sender, ItemTappedEventArgs e)
     {
          var item = (sender as ListView).SelectedItem as ShoppingItem;
-         var index = this.ShoppingItems
+         var index = this.ShoppingItemsList
 			 .IndexOf(item);

          this.ShoppingItemsList.RemoveAt(this.ShoppingItemsList.IndexOf(item));